50 Cent: Net Worth of $80 Million Based on his Earnings From his Music.

 Experiencing Life on My Own: 50 Cent

 Shaniqua Tompkins, Jackson’s ex-girlfriend, gave birth to a son, Marquise Jackson.
 Following his death, Tompkins claimed that Jackson pledged to care for her for the rest of her life and launched a $50 million lawsuit against him.
-They’ve gotten into fights on social media a number of times.
+They’ve gotten into fights on social media sometimes.

 Model Daphne Joy, Jackson’s girlfriend, gave birth to their second child, Sire Jackson.
 At the tender age of two, Sire signed a $700,000 deal with Kidz Safe, a children’s headphone manufacturer.